What to do in Edinburgh & Glasgow

-Nevertheless, I did tick out a few things off my list to see here in Glasgow, to those people visiting here should check out.
+Nevertheless, I did tick out a few things off my list to see here in Glasgow, so those people visiting here should check out.
 Firstly, I saw Kelvingrove Art Gallery & Museum and then the popular street of Ashton Lane.
 Although it was closed inside the museum, I just had a quick wander around the museum, which looked really nice to capture on camera.
-Totally worth taking the kids or younger siblings as I’ve been told it’s worth a visit.
-Ashton Lane was buzzing filled with people, which had shops, bars and theatres.
+It’s totally worth taking the kids or younger siblings as I’ve been told it’s worth a visit.
+Ashton Lane was buzzing and filled with people who had shops, bars and theatres.
 At night it looks really nice with a string of lights hanging above across the street.
 Definitely one for the gram!

 This was where my nephews joined a group of kids making their very own chocolate.
 After completing their workshop class of making yummy chocolate bars.
 There was enough time to go and play at the playground, where I joined in with them as well for a bit of fun.
 We noticed a goat as well walking across the field, so we started playing and stroking the goat on our way back.
 Eventually, the goat started following us as we started to leave!
 Ha!

 Following our visit to Laggan Outdoor and Chocolate Factory.
 We visited Edinburgh and saw a fair amount of attractions here, but it was really busy with the Fringe Festival taking place.
 At first, we drove across the huge ‘Queensferry Crossing’ bridge, which looked stunning from a distance and I can only imagine at night with the lights turned on looking picturesque.